On lens spaces bounding smooth 4-manifolds with $\boldsymbol{b_2=1}$: Discussion of Tange's and Ballinger's Examples

-In this section, we discuss the examples of Greene \cite{Greene-2013} and Tange \cite{Tange-2018} that are expected to lie in $\LS \setminus \LK$.
 As mentioned in the introduction, $L(17,2)$ is an example of a lens space contained in $\LS \setminus \LK$.
-We note that a simply-connected, smooth 4-manifold with $b_2=b_2^+=1$ bounded by $L(17,2)$ can be also obtained from a $\mathbb{Q}$-homology $\mathbb{CP}^2$ as follows.
-Consider the configuration of rational curves shown in Figure \ref{fig:qhcp2_(17,2)}, where the dotted lines represent $(-1)$-curves, and the solid lines represent $(-2)$-curves, except for a unique $(-3)$-curve.
+We note that a simply-connected, smooth 4-manifold with $b_2=b_2^+=1$ bounded by $L(17,2)$ can be also obtained from a $\mathbb{Q}$-homology $\mathbb{CP}^2$ as follows: Consider a configuration of rational curves shown in Figure \ref{fig:qhcp2_(17,2)}, where the dotted lines represent $(-1)$-curves, and the solid lines represent $(-2)$-curves, except for a unique $(-3)$-curve.
 This configuration is obtained by blowing up seven times from the union of a zero section and two fibers in the Hirzebruch surface $\Sigma_2$.
 Contracting the eight solid lines yields a $\mathbb{Q}$-homology $\mathbb{CP}^2$ with a unique cyclic singularity of type $(17,15)$.
 Applying the argument in the proof of Proposition \ref{prop:construction2}, it is straightforward to verify that its smooth locus is simply-connected.

-In \cite{Tange-2018}, Tange studied single 2-handle cobordisms from Brieskorn spheres to lens spaces.
+In \cite{Tange-2018}, Tange studied a single 2-handle cobordism from Brieskorn spheres to lens spaces.
 Since certain Brieskorn spheres are known to bound contractible smooth 4-manifolds, this allows us to construct simply-connected, smooth 4-manifolds with $b_2=1$ and a lens space boundary by taking the union of the cobordism and the contractible 4-manifold along the Brieskorn sphere.
 Several infinite families of lens spaces contained in $\LS$, but expected not to be contained in $\LK$, are presented in \cite{Tange-2018}.
 Let us consider one of his families (similar arguments apply to the others), given by